 Once you’ve managed to finally forgive yourself, you will begin to wonder about the nature of this strange computer.
 How does it work?
 Why does it show you your past in more visceral detail than you could possibly remember it?
 Perhaps, like the universe of Homestuck, you live in a simulated universe that contains itself?
 Perhaps you could change the focus of the computer monitor to view someone else’s past?
 Other people who you could subtly direct towards helping your younger self?

-After trying that for a while, it occurs to you that maybe you could do this for other people to.
+After trying that for a while, it occurs to you that maybe you could do this for other people too.
 You will soon find that this strange computer allows you to view anyone who has ever lived.
 You will wonder if perhaps you could try viewing anything in the past rather than just people, for there is no true distinction between living and nonliving material at the deepest “level” of reality.
-Everything was just quarks after all—or perhaps just a computer program, just a mathematical object.
+Everything is just quarks after all—or perhaps just a computer program, just a mathematical object.

 You will realize that it was foolish and irresponsible of you to randomly start typing on the keyboard of a strange computer in a derelict underground base in the middle of nowhere without actually knowing what you’re doing.
 You will be very glad that you did not accidentally destroy the Universe.